Skip to content

 Treatments by Stage of Bladder Cancer

-Stage 0 (In Situ) Bladder Cancer Treatments
+Stage 0 and I: Non-Muscle Invasive Bladder Cancer Treatments

 Stage II Bladder Cancer Treatments

-- Cystectomy.
+• Cystectomy.
 This can be radical (removal of the entire bladder) or partial depending on where the cancer is located.
 This procedure can include removal of pelvic lymph nodes for testing.

-- External radiation therapy if cancer was found in the lymph nodes
+• External radiation therapy if cancer was found in the lymph nodes.

 Stage III Bladder Cancer Treatments